MiSalocin/BahTech-UltimateGoal/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme-pt.md

 | DPad para baixo   | Abaixa a garra pela metade   |
 | Joystick direito  | Controla o giro do robô      |
 | Joystick esquerdo | Controla o movimento do robô |

-# References #

-Here are some of the materials that we used to base and test our program